marqo-ai/getting_started_marqo_cloud/GettingStartedMarqoCloud.md

 ### Testing your endpoint

 If you have created an index you can check that it is up and running via the `/indexes` endpoint.
-You will need to have created and index and given the inference pods time to finish initialising as described in the previous steps.
-You can check your indexees via Python or via cURL as follows.
+You will need to have created and index and given the inference pods time to finish initializing as described in the previous steps.
+You can check your indexes via Python or via cURL as follows.

 Python:
 ```python